awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

  ## Create the Java classes

- Create a Java package in the main/java folder named **com.example**.
-This Java classes go into this package.
+ Create a Java package in the main/java folder named **com.example** and place the Java classes into this package.

  ![AWS Lex](images/project.png)